Book your tours

 3) Take What You Need

-You’ll want to capture the moment so don’t forget your camera or phone, binoculars can help you spot the wildlife that responds to these dramatic moments and a hot flask of something fortifying will mean you can stay out for longer, especially when your fingers start to get cold!
+You’ll want to capture the moment so don’t forget your camera or phone.
+Binoculars can help you spot wildlife that responds to these dramatic moments, and a hot flask of something fortifying will mean you can stay out longer–especially when your fingers start getting cold!

 Of course all our drivers at Cornwall Discovery Tours are well versed in where the best storm spots are.
 Our luxury vehicles can take you to those lesser known vantage points, giving you great access and a warm place to shelter too.
 Do get in touch if you want to make the most of Cornwall, whatever the weather.
 We have plenty of ideas on how to maximise your Cornish stay, come rain, wind or shine.